AbhishekatGithub/Abhishek1996/MyProjects/SalesAnalysis and business insights using Pandas/READMEfile.md

            Problem Statement

 Extracting sales data of electronic items in US states in 2019 and deriving useful business insights and answering relevant questions through data-driven analysis using Pandas.
-Learned extensive application of data cleaning and mining through this data analysis project .

            Dataset Used